Welcome to the Faculty Info Page for Disability Services

 - To find a note taker, an email request is sent out to all qualified students in the class in blind carbon copy.
-The request lists the criteria for being a note taker, which includes a minimum of once a week upload of notes and neat handwriting or typed notes.
+The request lists the criteria for being a note taker, which includes a minimum of weekly note uploads and neat handwriting or typed notes.

 - Center for Academic Success conducts an orientation for the selected student.
 This includes information about the note uploading process and confidentiality.

 - Notes are uploaded to Moodle via a created “class” for each semester.
 Only students requesting notes and the note taker have access to the “Notes” class for upload and download purposes.

 - The identity of the student requesting the notes and of the note taker is not disclosed to any student in the class, at any time.
 All note-takers are required to sign and abide by the Volunteer and Confidentiality Agreement.

 - For classes where no note takers can be found, students are offered alternative options such as the use of a digital recorder to record lectures, use of a laptop to take their own notes in a more efficient way, or a copy of the professor’s notes.

 *In the event that no student responds to the request for a note taker, the professor may be contacted by the Assistant Director for a recommendation of a student in the class who could be a potential note taker.
 Good candidates for recommendation might include a student who has a very good attendance record, and students who the professor has noted a strong level of participation and note taking in class.
 The student would then be contacted directly by the Assistant Director.